code-423n4/2023-02-ethos-findings/data/Sathish9098-G.md

 > So reduce 2 Gsset operations, you can save around 40,000 gas (2 x 20,000 gas).

-#### If the sponsor still feels that withdrawMaxLoss should be declared as uint256, then we can order the variables with 9 slots in the same order
+#### If the sponsor still feels that withdrawMaxLoss should be declared as uint256, then we can order the variables with 9 slots in the same order .

+        uint256 public lockedProfit;   // (32)
+        uint256 public withdrawMaxLoss = 1;  // (32)
+        bool public emergencyShutdown;  // (1)
+        address public treasury;  // (20)

 File : 2023-02-ethos/Ethos-Core/contracts/ActivePool.sol